|THEATRE SITES - Southwark & Bankside

 into Upper Ground then right alongside the National.

-The entrance to the smallest theatre and stage door are here.
+The entrance to the Dorfman Theatre and stage door are here.

-Continue round to the riverside for entrance to the NATIONAL THEATRE complex.
+Continue round to the riverside for entrance to the NATIONAL THEATRE (Olivier & Lyttleton) complex.